This Pineapple Fried Rice is the best combination of sweet and savory! Seasoned with curry and fruit this fried rice will not disappoint!

 Don’t be afraid of the fish sauce, oyster sauce or curry.
 They are easy to use!
 These are ingredients I did not have on hand and needed to buy but I am glad that I did.

-I am so excited to try more Asian dishes!
+Who is so excited to try more Asian dishes!
+ME!

 Want to follow along?